 Want to show special offers or guide quiz takers to different URLs, based on their online quiz results.
 Now, you can add ‘call to action’ buttons to any Riddle test, list, or poll – perfect for presenting offers targeted to each person’s quiz results.

 It’s easy – AND effective.
 An average of 13% of all quiz takers clicks on them – compared to 0.1% for typical banner ads.

 And call to action buttons are all ‘opt-in’ advertising.
 Forget showing annoying banner ads or other interruptions – with call to action buttons, your quiz takers get to decide if they want to engage.

 Call to action quiz buttons – how do they work?

-We’ve made Riddle to be super flexible, so you have two options:
+We’ve made Riddle’s online quiz maker super flexible, so you have two ‘call to action’ button options: